MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 	At the bottom of this page, you have the option to navigate to some training on how to avoid being phished in the future.
 Select the **Go to training** button.
 This opens a new tab in your browser that displays training information on Web Phishing.

 5. In your Edge browser, select the tab containing Holly's Outlook mailbox.
-Note the additional email that arrived in her Inbox from the Security and Compliance Team.
+Note the additional email that arrived in her Inbox from the **Security and Compliance Team**.
 This is a legitimate email that was sent to Holly when she logged into the bogus sign-in window and fell victim to the simulated spear phishing attack.
 When you configured the simulated spear phishing attack, one of the options you selected was to send a weekly Microsoft default training reminder notification to users who fell for the attack.

-6. Leave the Outlook tab open for Lynne's mailbox in your Edge browser.
-Do **NOT** sign out or close it.
-You will access Lynne's mailbox on LON-CL2 in the next task.

-7. In your Edge browser, if you have the **Attack simulation training** tab open, then select it now.
+6. In your Edge browser, if you have the **Attack simulation training** tab open, then select it now.
 Otherwise, select the tab containing your Microsoft Defender portal, and in the navigation pane, select **Attck simulation training**.

-8. On the **Attack simulation training** page, select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.
+7. On the **Attack simulation training** page, select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.

-9. A **PhishingTest1** page should appear.
+8. A **PhishingTest1** page should appear.
 Review all the information collected for this simulated attack.
 When you're finished, select the **X** in the upper right-hand corner of the window to close it.

-10. Leave your browser open in LON-CL1 and do not close any of the tabs.
+9. Leave your browser open in LON-CL1 and do not close any of the tabs.

 ### Task 5: Review the Drive-by URL attack results

 In Lab 6, Exercise 6, you configured and launched a simulated Drive-by URL attack.
 In this task, you will review the results of the simulated Drive-by URL attack that you launched.
-You will verify whether your organization received the email that you configured in the Attack simulation training.
+You will verify whether Lynne Robbins received the email that you configured in the Attack simulation training.
 You'll then review the results associated with the simulated Drive-by URL attack.

 1. Switch to **LON-CL2**.
 On LON-CL2, in the Edge browser, you should have a tab open containing Lynne Robbins' Outlook mailbox from the prior task.